 At this point in time 9% of our American adult population is illiterate.
-64% of our 4th graders do not read at proficient levels.
-67% of our 8th graders do not read at proficient levels (https://nces.ed.gov/nationsreportcard/).
+64% of our 4th graders do not read at proficient levels, and that gets worse by 8th grade with only 67% reading at proficient levels (https://nces.ed.gov/nationsreportcard/).
 As a country we spend $457 Billion a year on non-productivity in the workforce, crime and loss of tax revenue due to unemployment and health care costs related directly to low literacy.
 A child born to a parent of low literacy has a 72% chance of being in the lowest reading levels themselves, that means we are willfully and systemically creating generational illiteracy.
 What does this mean?
 What this means is the 9% of illiterate adults is a number that is only going to rise, and rise swiftly.

 Here's what else I know.